jbvsmo/makeobj/README.md

 ======

-This project is in its early stages and some issues are expected mainly in the parsing stage.
-It still not show all the errors and may load an invalid file skipping some data when it should raise an error.
+This project is in its early stages and some issues are expected mainly in the parsing language.
+It still don't show all the errors and may load an invalid file skipping some data when it should raise an error.

 The `make` function works fine but it is still a little hard to add attributes and methods to each object (that's why there's the Enum Language).